zhyd1997/storybook/MIGRATION.md

 The `parameters.angularLegacyRendering` option is removed.
 You cannot use the old legacy renderer anymore.

-#### Angular: initializer functions
+#### Angular: Initializer functions

-Initializer functions that use the `APP_INITIALIZER` token only run when Angular components are rendered.
-To ensure that an initailizer runs whether or not Angular components are rendered, call the function inside `preview.js`:
+Initializer functions using the `APP_INITIALIZER` dependency injection token only run when the component renders.
+To ensure an initializer function is always executed, you can adjust your `.storybook/preview.ts` and invoke it directly.

 ```js
 myCustomInitializer();